 Request an Absentee Ballot by Mail

 If you are a registered Wisconsin voter, you can download the Application For Absentee Ballot (GAB-121).
 Just complete the form and mail it to your municipal clerk's office.
 You can find your clerk at MyVote WI: myvote.wi.gov by searching for your voter record or performing an address search.
 You can also find your clerk by searching through the list of all Wisconsin municipal clerks.
-Your application must be received by the clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.
+Your application and a copy of your photo ID must be received by the clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.

 If you are not already registered, you will need to register to vote before an absentee ballot can be sent to you.